-The concept of sublimation printed and backlit light boxes were selected to create a warm atmosphere and soft glow to the storied stadium.
+The concept of sublimation printed, and backlit light boxes were selected to create a warm atmosphere and soft glow to the storied stadium.
 In all, this project created four impressive double-sided lightboxes sized at 56 ft by 13 ft and hung with aircraft cable for a minimalist effect.
-The size and scale lived up to the expectations of both architects and stakeholders… and continues to capture the imaginations of Vols fans at every home game.
+The size and scale not only lived up to the expectations of both architects and stakeholders but also continues to capture the imaginations of Vols fans at every home game.

 Special thanks to photographer Shawn Weimer.